-The proposed project has received the approval of the City of Long Beach Marine Bureau (5/7/15) and the City of Long Beach Department of Development Services (5/19/15).
+The proposed project has received the approval of the City of Long Beach Marine Bureau (10/6/15) and the City of Long Beach Department of Planning and Building (10/15/15).
 The City is in the process of implementing a dock float and pier lease program for the limited-term private use and occupation of State tidelands for development associated with recreational boating activities (i.e., private docks and piers) within the Phase 1 area of Rivo Alto Canal.
 The program has established fees in relation to the lease area and temporal length of each lease and all revenue will be deposited into the City's Tidelands Fund to be utilized for public access improvements in the City of Long Beach.
-Because the development associated with public kayakers and gondola passengers (60 to 80 feet wide), Special Condition 5 requires the applicant to provide mitigation in the form of a lease fee to the City which will be used to enhance public access in other areas.
+Because the development associated with this permit is private use of State tidelands which impacts public access through the narrow canal popular with public kayakers and gondola passengers (60 to 80 feet wide), Special Condition 5 requires the applicant to provide mitigation in the form of a lease fee to the City which will be used to enhance public access in other areas.
 Only as conditioned is the project consistent with the Chapter 3 policies of the Coastal Act.